mekkablue/FixZeroHandles/README.md

 ![iOS screenshot with zero handles.](ZeroHandles.png "Zero Handles in action")

-Installation of this filter will add the menu item *Filter > Fix Zero Handles*.
+Installation of this filter will add the menu item *Filter > Fix Zero Handles* (de: *Null-Anfasser beheben*).
 You can set a keyboard shortcut in System Preferences.

 ### Installation

-1. Download the complete ZIP file and unpack it, or clone the repository.
-2. Double click the .glyphsFilter file.
-Confirm the dialog that appears in Glyphs.
+1. In *Window > Plugin Manager,* look for *Fix Zero Handles* and click *Install.*
-3. Restart Glyphs
+2. Restart Glyphs

 ### Usage Instructions